AnOliveBranch/SoupRoles/README.md

 ### /role embed create

-Create an embed for a button
+Set an embed for a button.
+Creates a new one if it doesn't exist, or replaces an existing one

 Options
   - message
-    - The message ID of the message to create an embed on
+    - The message ID of the message to set an embed on
     - Required
   - button
-    - The ID of the button to create an embed on (use `/button get` to get the list of button IDs on a message)
+    - The ID of the button to create an set on (use `/button get` to get the list of button IDs on a message)
     - Required
   - content
     - The main body of the embed